7.2. Boost package for JSON

 7.2.1.4.2. from_JV

-Parse a JSON value and return the corresponding native value.
+Parse a JSON value and return the corresponding value of any type.
+This is the main dispatch function that handles various types.

 Arguments: